 Help Scout

-Help Scout has a lead generation form on their site that allows leads to quickly create an account.
-The web form header states what the form is for and only requires a few pieces of personal information (company, name, password, and work email) to create an account.
+The web form header states what the form is for and only requires a few pieces of personal information (name, password, and work email) to create an account.

-Why we like this web form: This Help Scout web form has a nice layout for users and keeps all fields contained in a box.
-The layout of the form fields makes sense as well — the fields for a lead’s first and last name are side-by-side and the rest is in a column format, which helps visitors work through the form step-by-step.
+I think the layout of the form fields makes sense as well — the fields for a lead’s first and last name are side-by-side and the rest is in a column format, which helps visitors work through the form step-by-step.

 Cambio & Co.

 This lead generation form stands out with an engaging headline, a striking image, and a quick outline of two offers.
-The first offer reinforces their brand story and gives users a chance to connect and the second is an enticing discount.
+The first offer reinforces their brand story and gives users a chance to connect, and the second is an enticing discount.

 Order Forms